yogeshhk/Sadrushya/README.md

 ---

 ## 🛠 Open Source Tech Stack (Low-Compute/Edge Focus)

-To operate as an individual consultant without an A100 cluster, rely on inference optimization and geometric libraries.

 | Layer | Tools & Libraries | Usage |
 | :--- | :--- | :--- |